Instructions and deadlines for registration in Smith and Five College courses are distributed by the Office of the Registrar.

 During the first 10 class days (September in the first semester and February in the second semester) a student may drop or enter a course with the approval of the adviser.

-From the 11th through the 15th days of class, a student may enter a course with the permission of the instructor, the adviser and the director of graduate programs.
+From the 11th through the 15th days of class, a student may enter a course with the permission of the instructor, the adviser and the director of graduate and special programs.

 A student may drop a course from the 10th day of classes to the end of the fifth week of the semester, only: